Motivic sheaves revisited: The N construction

 \section{The N${}^+$ construction}

 We will use the term quiver instead of (directed) graph used in \cite{arapura}.
 We will frequently apply category theoretic terminology to quivers.
 In particular, the words ``vertex'' and ``object'' (respectively ``edge'' and ``morphism'') are used interchangeably.
 The set of objects of $\Delta$ is denoted by $\Ob \Delta$.
 A subquiver $\Delta'\subseteq \Delta$ is full if for any edge in $\Delta$ joining $e,e'\in \Ob \Delta'$, is in $\Delta'$.
 A morphism, functor, or representation between quivers $F:\Delta\to \Delta'$ is a pair of functions between vertices and edges which preserves incidence: the source/target of $F(e)$ is $F$ applied to the source/target of $e$.
+We say that a diagram of categories is $2$-commutative, if any two paths between the same vertices are naturally isomorphic.
 We will recall the following generalization of Nori's Tannakian construction due to Barbieri Viale and Prest \cite[pp 207, 214, 215]{bp}, that we will refer to as the N${}^+$ construction.

 \begin{thm} Let $R$ be a commutative ring.
 Given a representation from a quiver to an $R$-linear abelian category $F:\Delta\to A$, there exists an $R$-linear abelian category $\A_R(F)$ and a $2$-commutative diagram